hvpaiva/hvpaiva/README.md

 <p>

-  I'm Highlander, Backend Developer from Brazil.
-I'm currently working with Java's Micronaut Framework and Spring Framework, stack that I love ♥️.
+  I'm <b>Highlander</b>, Backend Developer from Brazil.
+I'm currently working with Micronaut and Spring, both Java's Frameworks.

-  But I'm also enjoying to create microservices with Amazon AWS services, using Terraform and Serverless as well.
+  But I'm also enjoying to create microservices with Amazon AWS, using Terraform and Serverless as well.

   I'm studying to become a <b>Solution Architect</b>.